- Prospective Students

 - When does the application period begin?
 Now!
 We have rolling admissions for this Summer Business Program and admissions decisions will be made on a first-come, first-served basis.
 For more details on application to the Summer Business Program please email us at firstname.lastname@example.org or call at (213) 740-8990.

 - When is the application deadline?
 All applications must be submitted by April 30 to be considered.
+(Application dates may be extended to allow for increased enrollments and international students.)

 - What are the acceptance criteria for this program?
 Admissions decisions will be made on a first-come, first-served basis.
 Early application is recommended as space in the program is limited.
 There are no specific guidelines for acceptance to the Summer Business Program.
 We will be looking at each applicant's academic performance throughout their college years, as well as extracurricular programs, honors, and accomplishments.
 Optimal SBP candidates will display an interest in seeking out opportunities to expand their horizons.
 SBP participants should also display leadership qualities.
 Outside of resumes and transcripts, we will be looking closely at the application essays and letters of recommendations, as those will allow reviewers to develop a sense for what each candidate is like and what drives them to succeed.